-Description
+Response Element Description

-First line of the address.
+AddressLine1 First line of the address.

-Second line of the address.
+AddressLine2 Second line of the address.

-The type of unit, such as apartment, suite, or lot.
+ApartmentLabel The type of unit, such as apartment, suite, or lot.

-Unit number.
+ApartmentNumber Unit number.

-The name.
+City The name.

-columnName Description County The meaning of county varies by country.
+Response Element Description Data.County The meaning of county varies by country.
 The majority of countries in the Middle East database (XM1) do not use a county or equivalent as part of an address.
 ARE (United Arab Emirates)-Not used BHR (Bahrain)-Not used EGY (Egypt)-Not used IRQ (Iraq)-Not used KWT (Kuwait)-Not used LBN (Lebanon)-Not used OMN (Oman)-Not used QAT (Qatar)-Not used SAU (Saudi Arabia)-Not used This field is not used with countries included with the Middle East bundle (Product Code XM1).
 These Middle Eastern countries generally have less comprehensive address coverage.
 Distance The distance from input location in meters.
 If the input coordinates are an exact match for the address, the value is 0.
 FirmName Name of the company or a place name.
 Geocoder.MatchCode Indicates how closely the input coordinates match the candidate address.
-For more information, see Reverse Geocoding Codes (R Codes) on page 53.
+For more information, see Reverse Geocoding Codes (R Codes) on page 49.
 HouseNumber The number for the matched location.
 HouseNumberHigh The highest house number of the range in which the address resides.
 HouseNumberLow The lowest house number of the range in which the address resides.